guillp/requests_oauth2client/README.md

 ```

 The Token Endpoint is the only endpoint that is mandatory to obtain tokens.
 Credentials are used to authenticate the
 client everytime it sends a request to its Authorization Server.
-Usually, those are a static Client ID and Secret, which
+Usually, these are a static Client ID and Secret, which
-are the direct equivalent of a username and a password, but meant for an application instead of for a human user.
-The
+are the equivalent of a username and a password, but meant for an application instead of for a human user.
+The default
-default authentication method used by `OAuth2Client` is *Client Secret Post*, but other standardised methods such as
+authentication method used by `OAuth2Client` is *Client Secret Post*, but other standardized methods such as *Client
-*Client Secret Basic*, *Client Secret JWT* or *Private Key JWT* are supported as well.
+Secret Basic*, *Client Secret JWT* or *Private Key JWT* are supported as well.
 See
 [more about client authentication methods below](#supported-client-authentication-methods).

 Instead of providing each endpoint URL yourself, you may also